Bios

 -

-Ruth Shuman joined the National Science Foundation in August 2009 as a SBIR/STTR Program Director.
-Before coming to NSF, she was the founder, president, and CEO of a successful venture-backed life science company, Gentra Systems, Inc., that developed, manufactured, and sold products for genetic testing and research to clinical and research laboratories worldwide.
-Following Gentra’s acquisition, she held various consulting/advisory positions with startup companies, and was CEO-In-Residence for Life Science with the University of Minnesota’s Venture Center evaluating the business potential of University-developed technology.
-She began her career as a faculty member at North Carolina State University and was a pioneer in the development of gene transfer and genetic engineering technology.
-Ruth holds a Ph.D. from the University of Minnesota in the area of Genetics and Cell Biology.
+Ruth Shuman joined the U.S. National Science Foundation as an SBIR/STTR program director in 2009.
+Prior to joining NSF, she founded and was president and CEO of a successful venture-backed life science company, Gentra Systems Inc., that developed, manufactured and sold products for genetic testing and research to clinical and research laboratories worldwide.
+Following Gentra's acquisition, Ruth held consulting and advisory positions with multiple startup companies and was a CEO-in-Residence for Life Sciences with the University of Minnesota's Venture Center, where she evaluated the business potential of university-developed technology.
+Ruth began her career as a faculty member at North Carolina State University and is a pioneer in the development of gene transfer and genetic engineering technology.
+She holds a doctorate in genetics and cell biology from the University of Minnesota.

 Executive staff